xaviervalarino/portfolio/src/case-studies/omicia.md

 </div>

 #### Legibility
-One of the fields recorded in the table was the gene's zygosity---whether the gene had the same allele or a dominant and recessive one.
+One of the fields recorded in the table was the gene's zygosity---whether the gene had the same alleles or a dominant and recessive one.

 At small scale (or out of focus), the two words look almost identical.